Art on the Underground: Permanent artworks

-Art on the Underground also commissions new permanent pieces of artwork for London Underground - usually in conjunction with major expansion or upgrades of stations.
+Art on the Underground also commissions new permanent pieces of artwork for London Underground – usually in conjunction with major expansion or upgrades of stations.
 The first permanent piece of artwork since the 1980s was commissioned in 2007, as part of the redevelopment of King's Cross St Pancras.

-Other recent permanent pieces include “Diamonds and Circle” permanent works “in situ”, a vast artwork in Tottenham Court Road by French conceptual artist Daniel Buren, “Beauty < Immortality”, a memorial to Frank Pick by Langlands & Bell in Piccadilly Circus and "Pleasure's Inaccuracies" by Lucy McKenzie at Sudbury Town.
+Other recent permanent pieces include "Diamonds and Circle" permanent works "in situ", a vast artwork in Tottenham Court Road by French conceptual artist Daniel Buren, "Beauty < Immortality", a memorial to Frank Pick by Langlands & Bell in Piccadilly Circus and "Pleasure's Inaccuracies" by Lucy McKenzie at Sudbury Town.
 Art on the Underground also promotes historical artwork pieces located across the Underground, such as Eduardo Paolozzi's 1980s mosaics at Tottenham Court Road.

 In 2013, Turner Prize winning artist Mark Wallinger was commissioned to commemorate the 150th anniversary of the London Underground.
-The resulting piece - "Labyrinth”, is a multi site artwork that was installed in all 270 Underground stations.
+The resulting piece – Labyrinth, is a multi-site artwork that was installed in all 270 Underground stations.

 As part of the Northern line extension to Battersea, a permanent artwork was commissioned at Battersea Power Station from artist Alexandre da Cunha.

 Tube map covers

 The programme commissions artists to create covers for London Underground's pocket Tube map.
 These free maps are one of the largest public art commissions in the UK, with millions of copies printed.
-Over 35 different designs have been produced, from a wide variety of British and international artists such as Rachel Whiteread, Yayoi Kusama, Tracey Emin and Daniel Buren.
+More than 40 different designs have been produced, from a wide variety of British and international artists such as Rachel Whiteread, Yayoi Kusama, Tracey Emin and Daniel Buren.